 The Company is an emerging growth entity that is in the early stages of commercializing its first product and is concurrently in development mode, operating a research and development program in order to develop, obtain regulatory approval for, and commercialize other proposed products.
-The Company has incurred recurring losses from operations, and as at June 30, 2020, has an accumulated deficit of \$49,758,758 and a working capital deficiency of \$2,696,943.
+The Company has incurred recurring losses from operations, and as at September 30, 2020, has an accumulated deficit of \$52,914,182 and a working capital deficiency of \$5,276,690.
 The Company launched its first commercial sales program as part of a limited market release, during the year ended March 31, 2019, using an experienced professional in-house sales team.
 A full market release ensued during the year ended March 31, 2020.
 Management anticipates the Company will attain profitable status and improve its liquidity through continued business development and after additional equity or debt capitalization of the Company.
 The Company has developed and continues to pursue sources of funding that management believes if successful would be sufficient to support the Company's operating plan and alleviate any substantial doubt as to its ability to meet its obligations at least for a period of one year from the date of these consolidated financial statements.
-The Company raised \$3,094,820 in promissory notes and short term loans during the year ended March 31, 2020.
-Starting in December 2019, the Company has issued 8,045 Series A preferred shares, issuing 6,100 of these for cash proceeds of \$6,100,000 and 1,945 of these were issued on conversion of \$1,945,000 of promissory notes and accrued interest.
-The Company has also raised government funding provided for economic support during COVID-19, including \$1,570,900 raised during the three months ended June 30, 2020 (see Note 6 - Federally Guaranteed Loans).
+The Company raised \$3,030,620 in promissory notes and short term loans during the year ended March 31, 2020.
+From December 2019 to June 2020, the Company also issued 8,045 Series A preferred shares, issuing 6,100 of these for cash proceeds of \$6,100,000 and 1,945 of these were issued on conversion of \$1,945,000 of promissory notes and accrued interest.
+The Company has also received a Coronavirus relief loan for economic support during COVID-19, including \$1,570,900 received during the three months ended June 30, 2020 (see Note 6 - Federally Guaranteed Loans).
+In July 2020, the Company launched a further private placement offering of convertible notes, which had raised net cash proceeds of \$2,905,760 as at September 30, 2020 (Note 5).